Soumyashikha1998/J-J-project/README.md

 *(Add a flowchart of your methodology here)*
 ![Methodology Flowchart](assets/methodology.png)
-*Figure: Workflow of sensitivity analysis under demand uncertainty.*
+*Figure: Workflow of sensitivity analysis under demand uncertainty*

 ---